-Your smart home’s engine is its home automation system, which is the hub’s software that connects all of your devices and enables you to control them by setting automations, scenes, routines, and schedules.
+Your smart home’s engine is its hubitat, which is the software that connects all of your devices, including robot vacuums and thermostats, enabling you to control them by setting automations, scenes, routines, and schedules.

-Your smart home’s design and operation may depend on the home automation system you select, right down to the type of lightbulbs you may purchase.
+The design and operation of your smart home may depend on the connected devices and home automation system you choose, including the type of lighting and lights you purchase for your lamps.
 And because there are significant variations in user interface and features, it’s crucial to pick the best one for your purposes.

 Here are the Six of the Best Home Automation Systems